griffintalan/capstone/README.md

 ***Griffin Talan***

 ## Introduction
 It is common to hear vaguely defined phrases such as "political tension", "divisive rhetoric", "identity politics", and many others when speaking about United States government affairs.
 What do we mean when confidently speak in terms like this?
-We all have a sense that things are changing quickly and causing turmoil in our society, but we don't have metrics to understand the underpinning causal factors associated with them.
-In this project, I aim to analyze US historic documents using natural language processing to see if there are measurable changes in three different dimensions; political ideology, sentimental tone, and speaker subjectivity.
+We all have a sense that things are changing quickly and causing turmoil in our society, but we don't have metrics to understand the causal factors associated with them.
+In this project, I aim to analyze US historic documents using a natural language processing recurrent neural network to see if there are measurable changes in three different dimensions; political ideology, sentimental tone, and speaker subjectivity.

 ## Data Collection